po1sigala/live/02-Lesson-Plans/Full-Time/09-Week/Important/Installing-MongoDB.md

    ```bash
    brew services start mongodb-community

    brew services list
    ```

 4. The first command started MongoDB as a background service.
+It will start MongoDB automatically when you start your computer.
 The second command checks to see if MongoDB is running.
 If MongoDB is running, the status should appear as `started` in the log.

 5. If you’re encountering issues starting MongoDB, please ask for assistance from one of the TAs or the instructor.